GorbulasDev/learnelectra/docs/restore_mnemonic.md

    ```
    %APPDATA%
    ```
-   - Press Enter and yoru Roaming folder will appear.
+   - Press Enter and your Roaming folder will appear.
    - In this folder, removed any folder called Electra or Electra Desktop

    Linux: